gbmhunter/blog/content/pcb-design/component-packages/to-268-component-package/index.md

 type: page
 ---

-TO-268 is a synonym for the {{% link-rel text="D3PAK component package" src="d3pak-to-268-component-package/" %}}.
+TO-268 is a synonym for the {{% link text="D3PAK component package" src="d3pak-to-268-component-package/" %}}.